-- Pick 4 subjects in total. - We very strongly recommend that you take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History).
-Please indicate your preferred choice for these below. - Do not pick more than one DT subject. - Do not pick both GCSE Business and Enterprise (Level 2) - Do not pick both GCSE Physical Education and Sport (Level 2)
+- Pick 4 subjects in total. • - You must take at least one Modern Foreign Language or one humanity. • - We very strongly recommend that you take at least one Modern Foreign Language (French or Spanish) and at least one Humanity (Geography or History).
+Please indicate your preferred choice for these below. - Do not pick more than one DT subject. - Do not pick both Engineering and Construction . - Do not pick both GCSE Business and Enterprise (Level 2) •

-Course Pick one of these

-French

-Spanish

-Course Pick one of these
+Course Pick one of these Course Pick one of these

-Geography
+French Geography

-History
+Spanish History

 Course Pick from these for your remaining choices

 Art and Design

 Business

-Design Technology Subjects (Choose no more than one):
+Design Technology Subjects (Choose no more t than one):

-1. Graphic Products
+1. D&T: Product Design

-2. Resistant Materials
+2. D&T: Textiles

-3. Textile Technology

 Computer Science

+Construction (Level 1/2)

-Creative iMedia (Level 2)
+Creative iMedia (Level 1/2)

 Drama

-Engineering (Level 2)
+Engineering (Level 1/2)

-Enterprise (Level 2)
+Enterprise (Level 1/2)

 French

 Food Preparation and Nutrition

 Geography

-Health & Social Care (Level 2)
+Health & Social Care (Level 1/2)

 History

 Music

 Physical Education

 RE - Full Course

 Spanish

-Sport (Level 2)
+Travel and Tourism (Level 1/2)

 Foundation Learning Programme (Level 1)

-ART & DESIGN GCSE Mr T Rigg
+ART & DESIGN GCSE

+Mr T Rigg